flowinho/flowinho.github.io/_posts/code/2019-07-13-why-junior-developers-should-embrace-the-terminal.md

 layout: post
 title: "Why junior developers should embrace the terminal"
 tags: code
+excerpt: "Random fact from my life at work: I’m moving into a new office.
+When i phoned the person that manages the seating i told her: “Two monitors, a 34” curved, and a vertical 24”.
+She responded with: “What are you using the vertical display for?!"
 ---

 Random fact from my life at work: I’m moving into a new office.
 When i phoned the person that manages the seating i told her: “Two monitors, a 34” curved, and a vertical 24”.
 She responded with: “What are you using the vertical display for?!”